echeran/smile-of-murugan/webbook/chapter13.md

 difference between the *ātikavi* (Vālmīki) and Kampaṉ's Tamil work, and to focus on the "Tamilness" of the Tamil *Irāmāvatāram*.

-[^saying-kampan-greatest-in-learning]: There is even a popular saying which reflects this: *kalviyir periyavan* kampan "Kampan is greatest in learning".
+[^saying-kampan-greatest-in-learning]: There is even a popular saying which reflects this: *kalviyiṟ periyavaṉ kampaṉ* "Kampaṉ is greatest in learning".

 Kampaṉ's ideal, the *Rāmarajya,* Rāma's rule, the heavenly kingdom to be established, is set into an ideal environment of